Skip to content

 If you are interested in using these measures for research or in practice, you can do so after signing up for free membership.

-Members have free access to download some of the existing measures as well as additional documents with information on how to use and score the measures.
-We also provide detailed protocols on how to translate and adapt sensitivity questionnaires into different languages.
+Members have free access to download the existing measures as well as additional documents with information on how to use and score the measures.

 Type of MeasureName of the MeasureDescriptionLanguage References